-Remotely login into SSH and SFTP is quite easy from any operating system.
-Whether it’s a Windows PC or MacOS, the internet developer community has a solution for everything.
+Remotely login into SSH and SFTP is relatively easy from any operating system, whether a Windows PC or macOS; the internet developer community has a solution for everything.

-Also, if you’re following our #CloudServer Series, then this is the second article and video demo (added further down below) on SSH and SFTP connection setup.
+Also, if you’re following our #CloudServer Series, this is the second article and video demo (added below) on SSH and SFTP connection setup.

-If not, then check out our previous post on creating an Ubuntu cloud server on DigitalOcean.
+If not, check out our previous post on creating an Ubuntu cloud server on DigitalOcean.

 What is SSH?